JScriptProject/nextInn/README.md

 |---|---|---|
 ## Deployment

-The application is deployed and can be accessed at the following URL:
+The application is deployed and can be accessed at the following URL mentioned:

 [Live Application] (https://next-inn.vercel.app/)